ShawnTSH1229/ShawnTSH1229.github.io/source/_posts/Simplified-Nanite-Virtualized-Geometry-In-MiniEngine.md

 ## Build DAG

 In the DAG (Directed Acyclic Graph) building pass, we organize the data and translate it into a GPU-friendly structure to acclerate to GPU-culling performed later.
-Each parent cluster group may link with one or more child cluster groups.
-Similarly, each child cluster group may be connected to one or more parent cluster groups.

 <p align="center">
     <img src="/resource/simnanite/image/adg_structure.png" width="70%" height="70%">